-The red vertical line indicates the beginning of the pandemic.
+Notes: The red vertical line indicates the beginning of the pandemic.
 The prepandemic trend is the line that best fits the prepandemic (2010:Q1 to 2019:Q4) observations.
-The recovery trend is the line that best fits the 2021:Q2 to 2023:Q4 observations.
-Sources: Federal Reserve Bank of New York/Equifax Consumer Credit Panel, US Census Bureau, and author's calculations.
+The recovery trend is the line that best fits the 2021:Q2 to 2024:Q1 observations.